dbabbs/xyz-hls/index.md

 ![done](img/0.png)

+You may be wondering why Leaflet and Tangram were used in this tutorial, as opposed to the [HERE JavaScript API](https://developer.here.com/develop/javascript-api).
+HERE XYZ is all about interoperability with 3rd party and open source tools, so we wanted to provide an example of XYZ Spaces and Leaflet and Tangram.
+HERE XYZ can be used with any vector tile renderer of your choice.

 In this tutorial, you've learned how to:

 * create XYZ Spaces and upload data with the HERE command line interface.